 The administrator will also identify the best location and time for you to attend a meeting if you decide to do so, will outline costs and payment terms and establish whether you should be assessed for legal aid.

 The first mediation meeting is known as a Mediation Information and Assessment Meeting (MIAM).
-It usually lasts approximately 45 minutes.
-You can choose to have this initial meeting on a one to one basis with the mediator.
+It usually lasts up to an hour.
+This initial meeting is usually on a one to one basis with the mediator.

-The total time for this series of meetings is approximately two hours.
-At the end of the first meeting, whether that is a sole MIAM, a joint MIAM or a QSM, the mediator will discuss with you how you want to proceed.
+At the end of the MIAM the mediator will discuss with you how you want to proceed.
 The process remains within your control and you can withdraw at any time.